 The first exercise, as we said, are the pulldowns done on the Hammer Strength machine, but you can freely switch them up with pulldowns on a standard pulldown machine.
 The variation done on the Hammer Strength machine simulates a much more natural movement of the back muscles.

 When working on the standard pulldown machine you are simply pulling the load down in a vertical line.
-Grabbing the handle with a close grip provides a better stretch for the lats and the reverse grip takes away the burden from the biceps, ensuring that your lats are better stimulated.
+Grabbing the handle with a close grip provides a better stretch for the lats and the reverse grip takes away the load from the biceps, ensuring that your lats are better stimulated.
 Before you start with the working sets do a couple of warm-up sets.

 Next, get yourself in the starting position by grabbing the bar or handles with a close and reverse grip, bend your elbows slightly, which will put a greater stress on your lats rather than the biceps and start pulling down.
 Focus on your lats when pulling.
 Pause to get a full contraction at the bottom position and then start releasing the load upward in a controlled and slow manner to achieve a smooth movement.